This section presents the resources resulting from the Urbal project. These resources can be scientific or for different actors.

 This report is focused on the workshop step of « Ma Cantine Autrement (MCA) » UFIL.
 Its process included the qualitative assessment of the impact of a school catering project on sustainability.
 This report was produced by Ophélie Roudelle, intern at Cirad and Master student at ISTHIA (University of Toulouse), under the supervision of Anne Dupuy, Olivier Lepiller and Marlène Pérignon.

-This report is focused on the diagnostic and workshop steps of La Cagette UFIL.
-Its process included: 1) the assembling and research of different data on all the activities organized at La Cagette and 2) the qualitative assessment of the impact of this cooperative supermarket on sustainability.
+This report is focused on the diagnostic analysis of La Cagette UFIL.
+Its process included the assembling and research of different data on all the activities organized at La Cagette.
 This report was produced by Justine Dahmani, intern at INRA and Master student of IPAD (Innovations and policies for sustainable food systems) at Institut des Régions Chaudes, under the supervision of Grégori Akermann and Olivier Lepiller.

 This report is focused on the diagnostic and workshop steps of La Panaméenne UFIL.
 Its process included: 1) the assembling and research of different data on all the activities organized at La Panaméenne and 2) the qualitative assessment of the impact of this restaurant and grocery store on sustainability.
 This report was produced by Marielle Martinez, Master student of IPAD (Innovations and policies for sustainable food systems) at Institut des Régions Chaudes, under the supervision of Elodie Valette and Gauthier Hauchart.